AJ co-founded TrendKite in 2012 and oversees all aspects of the organization’s sales operations.

 As these examples illustrate, a strong brand can sometimes become a substitute for reputation.
 When the brand is doing well, the public and potential customers may care less about whether the company is creating jobs or giving back to the community.
 They may also figure that if Mercedes makes great cars, for example, they also treat their employees well and are a good corporate citizen.
 However, the reverse is seldom true.
 No amount of philanthropy will make people buy poorly built cars.

-It is important to develop effective strategies for both brand image and reputation.
+It is important to develop effective PR strategies for both brand image and reputation.
 While it often makes sense to start with the brand, as companies become more established reputation gains importance.
 Fortunately, today’s technology makes it possible to understand and communicate how each is trending so that you can address the overall perception of your company with both potential customers and the public at large.
+Both brand image and brand reputation influence PR impact.
+And by working to improve both using a data-driven PR strategy, you can finally prove the ROI on your PR efforts & how they are driving the bottom-line of business.